 My head can’t take it and stops listening to his complaints.
 I leave him ‘hanging on the telephone.’

 Coffee helps.
-I worry that Belushi has been left to his own devices with the auditions finished.
+I worry that Belushi was left to his own devices with the auditions finished.
 I remember how Doug assigned Tony to babysit Elton John when he was performing at the Troubadour.
 What the hell.
 I’ll take on the role for my boss, Landis.
 I drive to the Chateau and find Belushi passed out with the remainder of his coke stash spread out on a coffee table in the bungalow.

 “Wake up, coke-head.
 I’m taking you to the Valley,” I shake him and roll him out of the bed.
 I was just as out of it before I had coffee.
 He stumbles after me to the Rent-a-Wreck.
-With the top down, we roar up Laurel Canyon Blvd over the mountains separating Hollywood from the San Fernando Valley, where the morning overcast has already burned off.
+With the top down, we roar up Laurel Canyon, over the mountains separating Hollywood from the San Fernando Valley, where the morning overcast has already burned off.
 Fresh air and sunshine revive him.